hipe/tmx/lib/skylab/brazen/doc/issues/034-the-delete-narrative.md

 • your custom datastore can leverage existing logic you wrote do do things like persist.

-• your custom silo may need to ivoke logic that is better suited to live in the entity (class) itself rather than in the controller: the entity may be for example a datastore entity itself, (that is, an entity that represents a datastore), and have additional cleanup to do
+• your custom silo may need to invoke logic that is better suited to live in the entity (class) itself rather than in the controller: the entity may be for example a datastore entity itself, (that is, an entity that represents a datastore), and have additional cleanup to do